 Particularly popular subject areas are grouped together under “Schools,” to allow for greater collaboration and information-sharing across multiple courses and user groups.
 The Schools act as a steward of that particular domain of knowledge, while maintaining a level of flexibility not found in the cookie-cutter, siloed schools and departments present in most universities.
 While Philipp hopes that Schools one day emerge organically from the community, he and the team are constantly on the lookout for topics around which there is significant user demand.
 Once identified, they seek out potential partners with related domain expertise, and who share an aligned set of values.
 These partners play a dual role: adding a level of quality assurance and credibility to related challenges and badges, and serving as a powerful means of scaling because each one brings its own network potential users.

-He soon became a frequent conference contributor and was invited to join the Board of MIT’s OpenCourseWare Consortium, where he continued to promote the open publication of education materials.
-He co-authored the Cape Town Open Education Declaration in 2007—put forward by the Shuttleworth Foundation and Open Society Institute and credited as the first international statement on open education—and is a regular keynote presenter at the International Open Education Conference and related events, helping him reach those ready to embed P2PU into their own coursework and institutions.
+Philipp soon became a frequent conference contributor and was invited to join the Board of MIT’s OpenCourseWare Consortium, where he continued to promote the open publication of education materials.
+He co-authored the Cape Town Open Education Declaration in 2007—put forward by the Open Society Institute and credited as the first international statement on open access—and is regular keynote presenter at the International Open Education Conference and related events, helping him reach those ready to embed P2PU into their own coursework and institutions.

-Here he met a group of like-minded collaborators from MIT and UC-Berkeley, and began exploring ideas for a new type of learning community.
+Here Philipp met a group of like-minded collaborators from MIT and UC-Berkeley, and began exploring ideas for a new type of learning community.
 He and two others set out to study psychology, using materials they found online.
 Upon discovering how hard it was, they sought to improve the experience, piloting seven courses among friends using a simple wiki.
-Philipp received a grant from the Hewlett Foundation to formally launch P2PU full-time.
-Today, P2PU remains the embodiment of the values he holds dear: a deep appreciation of and respect for diversity, a curiosity for new ideas and people, and a strong sense of community.
+Philipp received a grant from the Hewlett Foundation to formally launch P2PU, and took the idea to UWC.
+He found the university overly bureaucratic and hesitant to let go of instructor- led control, and left his position to begin working on P2PU full-time, giving himself six months in which to live off savings.
+Today, P2PU remains the embodiment of the values Philipp holds dear: a deep appreciation of and respect for diversity, a curiosity for new ideas and people, and a strong sense of community.